selimfirat/bilkent-video-annotation-tool/README.md

 2. Execute `python main.py` in shell.
 3. Select directory containing videos to be annotated at first file dialog.
 4. Select directory to put annotations (should contain current annotations if there is) at second file dialog.
+5. Use shortcuts or the icons in menu to proceed.

 ### Annotation Format
 ```